regilero/regilero.github.com/_posts/2014-01-20-saltstack_step_by_step_file_blockreplace.markdown

     # END managed zone 42 --
     (...)

 Here the block is delimited by the 'markers', the starting marker is ``# START managed zone 42 -DO-NOT-EDIT-`` and the ending one is ``# END managed zone 42 --``.
-And the job of the state writer (you) is to keep theses markers unique in the file so that salt could indentify the block without any mistakes.
+And the job of the state writer (you) is to keep theses markers unique in the file so that salt could indentify each block without any mistakes.
 Use long markers, short ones could work, of course, but with long markers you will avoid more easily the bad situation in which a part of your block content may contain the same thing as you end marker.

 Step by step: Blockreplace real example with hosts
 --------------------------------------------------